Course Description & Logistics

 algorithm (from class) is best suited for addressing it and justify your answer

-(as assessed by the project and the exam).
+(as assessed by the exam).

 Describe (list and define) multiple criteria for analyzing RL algorithms and evaluate